pfdint/scripting_system/README.md

 # scripting_system

-## scripting_system is a system for simplified script usage, written in bash.
+## scripting_system is a system for simplified script usage, written in Bash.

 ### Using ss: